lazaroborges/keyshort/TESTING.md

 1. Open `test.html`
 2. Test these patterns:
-   - Type `lazaro-` → Should replace ✅
+   - Type `test-` → Should replace ✅
-   - Type `lazaro-test` (keep typing) → Should NOT replace ❌
+   - Type `test-test` (keep typing) → Should NOT replace ❌
-   - Type `testlazaro-` → Should NOT replace ❌
+   - Type `testtest-` → Should NOT replace ❌
-   - Type `test lazaro-` → Should replace ✅
+   - Type `test test-` → Should replace ✅
-   - Type `test.lazaro-` → Should replace ✅
+   - Type `test.test-` → Should replace ✅

 ✅ **Pass Criteria**: Only exact matches with word boundaries are replaced